westpoint-robotics/mdo-hurt-s/README.md

 Each ASV has its own dedicated Ubiquiti AC Bullet WiFi radio attached in bridge mode.

 #### BCU (navigation computer)
+  Changing BCU ip
+On the laptop provided open WinSCP
+Log in
+    protocol : SFTP
+    Host name: BCU current ip (factory default is 192.168.0.50)
+    Username: root
+    Password: searobot
+On the right side follow the file path ../etc/network Open the interfaces text file
+Edit the ip’s

 #### DAC (data acquisition computer